-Unified Lacrosse is designed to allow athletes with disabilities to play alongside their non-disabled peers.
-This format is often played by athletes with cognitive or developmental disabilities in a small-sided game format using modified rules.
-These programs often follow a model that is very similar to Special Olympics Unified Sports.
+Unified Lacrosse is designed to allow athletes with and without disabilities to play together on the same teams.
+Unified Lacrosse is often played by neurodivergent athletes and athletes with other cognitive or developmental disabilities in a station-based clinic or small-sided game format.